akray08/crptoverse/README.md

-# CryptoVerse with React JS, Material UI and BootStrap
+# CryptoVerse with React JS and BootStrap

 ## Demo
 #### Here is a working live demo :  https://rad-valkyrie-bd150c.netlify.app/main